hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 **Push instead of pull**
 <br />
- With the push approach, you subscribe once and content is coming from different and new soruces without the subscriber having to maintain a list of sources.
-IOf course spam might become a problem.
+ With the push approach, you subscribe once and content is coming from different and new sources without the subscriber having to maintain a list of sources.
+Of course spam might become a problem.
 Thus, instead of whitelisting by administering a subscription list one would practice blacklisting by filtering out sources of low-quality or spam content.

 **Knowledge organization systems are used to their full potential**
 <br />
-This additional layer to the use of Knowledge Organization Systemsgive them much more power ("KOS on steroids").
+This additional layer to the use of Knowledge Organization Systems give them much more power ("KOS on steroids").

 **Encouraging creation and use of shared Knowledge Organization Systems across applications**
 <br />